stockphrase/no-silo/content/resources/open-handbook/chapter-3.md

 writer's current self.
 To a large degree these audiences will determine what we say and how we say it.

-It is easy to jump too quickly to the immediate purpose of our writing\textemdash the idea we want to articulate or the viewpoint we hope to convince others to adopt.
+It is easy to jump too quickly to the immediate purpose of our writing---the idea we want to articulate or the viewpoint we hope to convince others to adopt.
 In doing so we forget that *how* we say something is as important as *what* we say, particularly when we address people who don't share our values, culture, or life experiences.
-The presentation of our arguments--the kinds of evidence we use to support it, the words we choose to articulate it---must be tailored for our audience if we hope to be successful.
+The presentation of our `arguments`--the kinds of evidence we use to support it, the words we choose to articulate it---must be tailored for our audience if we hope to be successful.

 The nature of audiences is often elusive and complex.
 We may never completely understand the character and motives of our audience members; this imperfect knowledge presents a great challenge for writing arguments.
 Your audience members may hold views or beliefs that, while quite opaque, greatly determine receptiveness to your message.
-And in some cases your audience may be completely unknown to you--for example, if you write for the web.
+And in some cases your audience may be completely unknown to you---for example, if you write for the web.
 Thus, imagining the audience for your message is often not an easy task; it is something that you will have to make a judgment about using whatever evidence you happen to possess at the time.

 Before you write anything, carefully analyze those people whom you desire to persuade.
 To the best of your knowledge, take an inventory of what you know about the audience (or audiences) you plan to address in your writing.
 This analysis should give you insight into how best to present your thinking, reasoning, and evidence.
 You might begin such an audience analysis by asking questions such as these:

 - Who is your audience or audiences?